PavelShchetska/ci-mvp-task/README.md

 ##### 3. Automate build process for a project.
-- Find C/C++ project at Github (check a license of a project before you start using one).
-For example, you can take the [curl](https://github.com/curl/curl);
+- Find C/C++ project at Github (check a license of a project before you start using one);
 - Implement declarative or scripted pipeline for you project.
 This pipeline should contain the following steps:
 -- checkout project repository
 -- build